Hiring Guide: How to Use Indeed’s Employer Tools

 Pre-screening is typically a quick phone call between a prospective candidate and a recruiter or HR generalist.
 If the candidate seems like a good fit, they’re passed along to the hiring manager.
 The pre-screening phone call is most commonly used to verify the candidate’s credentials so the hiring manager can spend their time interviewing the most promising candidates.

-After each pre-screen phone call, you can log notes in the candidate’s profile in your Employer Dashboard and edit their applicant status.
+After each pre-screen phone call, you can log notes in the candidate’s profile within Indeed Connect and edit their applicant status.
 Any notes you add to the candidate carry over and can help you evaluate the same candidate for other roles that may be a better fit.

 Schedule and conduct your interview right from your Indeed dashboard.